 Even the original lighting exists.
 It was never updated and provides a lovely warm glow throughout the home.

 The kitchen was lovely in its simplicity.
-To the rear left was a small sun room where the household staff would take their meals.
+To the rear left was a small sunroom where the household staff would take their meals.

-On of my favorite rooms was that of maiden Aunt Julia.
+One of my favorite rooms was that of maiden Aunt Julia.
 Her room was awash in natural light and attached to a sleeping porch.

 While much of the furniture in the Gamble home was crafted by the Hall brothers, other pieces were purchased from Gustav Stickley.
 Stickley made furniture of native oak that featured exposed joinery and clean lines.
 It came to be known as Mission Styled Furniture.
 Stickley also published The Craftsman, a monthly periodical which covered elements of the English and American Arts and Crafts movement.
 Stickley furniture is still made today and antique pieces such as the Morris chair below can run several thousand dollars.

 Also in the Gamble home were several Tiffany lamps.
 Louis Comfort Tiffany came from the famous silver making family.
 While traveling to Europe he became friends with Emile Galle.
-Upon his return to the states he turned his focus to creating his now famous handmade stained glass lamps.
-His father, Charles Lewis Tiffany of course continued making silver.
+Upon his return to the states, he turned his focus to creating his now-famous handmade stained glass lamps.
+His father, Charles Lewis Tiffany, of course, continued making silver.
 Tiffany lamps became synonymous with Arts & Crafts style.
 I absolutely love his blue dragonfly lamp.